 (Jewelry Teaching Artist & Studio Technician) Roberta Weisenburg has been working as a jeweler since 1981.
 Specializing in Custom Design, Casting, Fabrication, Fusing and Granulation, Roberta is a Certified Argentium Instructor.
 Recently she has relocated to Maui from San Francisco, where she maintained a studio since 1985 and taught privately.
 Her love for metal work has been ongoing and she is truly inspired to reach new heights on Maui and to share her knowledge with Hui students!

 (Jewelry Teaching Artist) David L. Welty studied at the Minneapolis College of Art and Design then finished his Bachelors and Masters degree in Design from the University of Minnesota.
 He has taught jewelry design at the university level and has also been in the business of custom goldsmithing for almost 40 years, 25 on Maui.
 He has received awards locally and internationally for his jewelry designs.
 David’s work can be seen online at weltydesigns.com and is represented by Viewpoints Gallery in Makawao.
 He loves making custom jewelry in beautiful Upcountry Maui and teaching his passion at the Hui No’eau Visual Arts Center located in Makawao, Hawaii.

 (Ceramic Teaching Artist and studio manager) Deb Zaleski has been involved in the Maui art community for thirty years.
 As a founding member of the Maui Crafts Guild, she served as the first President and as an Executive Board member for five years before owning and operating her own gallery.
-She returned to the Hui in 2006 and has been the Hui’s Ceramics Manager for the past four years.
+She returned to the Hui in 2006 and has been the Hui’s Ceramics Manager for the past eight years.